gastonstat/letter-of-rec/README.md

 You should know upfront that 99% of the time I decline writing letters of recommendation.
 My 2 main reasons for doing this are:

-1) :hourglass: __I don't have time__: I'm already too busy with my teaching responsibilities, and with my personal life outside academia.
+1) :hourglass: __I Don't Have Time__: I'm already too busy with my teaching responsibilities, and with my personal life outside academia.

 2) :question: __I don't know you enough__: I haven't known you long enough to get an